-Over the past five years, aggregate MA revenue has grown by 69%.
-The main drivers of the revenue growth include the year-to-year increase in CMS benchmark revenue coupled with the enrollment growth in the MA market from the increase in Medicare eligibles as well as the increase in MA penetration rate.
-Enrollment included in the report increased by 40% over the same five-year period, with the largest year-over-year increase of over 10% growth this past year.
-Figure 3 summarizes the composite financial results for the most recent five-year period.
-The companies in each year are not the same; however, the criteria used to select the companies are consistent from year to year.
+Over the past five years, aggregate MA revenue (in dollars) has grown by 80%.
+The main drivers of the revenue growth include the year-to-year increase in CMS benchmark revenue, the increase in average star ratings from 4.07 in 2018 to 4.37 in 2022, and enrollment growth in the MA market from the increase in Medicare eligibles as well as the increase in the MA penetration rate.
+Enrollment included in this report increased by 47% over the same five-year period, with the largest year-over-year increase of over 14% growth this past year.
+Figure 4 summarizes the composite financial results for the most recent five-year period.
+The companies in each year's sample are not the same; however, the criteria used to select the companies are consistent from year to year.